Shepherds-Scribes/william-perkins/markdown/golden-chain/revised/11-angels.md

 # Of Angels.

-THe Angels each of them being created in the beginning, were ſetled in an vpright eſtate.
-In whome theſe things are to be noted: Firſt, their nature.
-Angels are ſpirituall and incorporall eſſences.
-Heb.
-2. 16. *For he in no ſort tooke the Angels, but he tooke the ſeede of Abraham.* Heb.
-1. 7. *And of the Angels, he ſaith, He maketh the ſpirits his meſſengers, and his Miniſters a flame of fire.*
+The Angels, each of them being created in the beginning, were settled in an upright state.
+In whom these things are to be noted: First, their nature.
+Angels are spiritual and incorporeal essences.

+> Hebrews 2:16
+> For he in no sort took the Angels, but he took the seed of Abraham.

+> Hebrews 1:7
+> And of the Angels, he saith, He maketh the spirits his messengers, and his Ministers a flame of fire.

 Secondly, their qualities.
-Firſt, they are wiſe, 2.
-Sam.
-14. 17. *My Lord the king is euen as an Angel of God in hearing good and bad.* 2.
-They are of great might.
-2. Theſſ.
-1. 7. *When the Lord Ieſus ſhall ſhew himſelfe from heauen with his mighty Angels.* 2.
-Sam.
-24. 17. *Dauid ſaw the Angel that ſmote the people.* 2.
-King.
-19. 35. *The ſame night the Angel of the Lord went out and ſmote in the campe of Aſhur, an hundreth, foureſcore, and fiue thouſand.* 3.
-They are ſwift and of great agilitie, Eſa.
-6. 6. *Then flew one of the Seraphins vnto mee with an hot cole in his hand.* Dan.
-9. 21. *The man Gabriel whom I had ſeene before in a viſion, came flying and touched mee.* This is the reaſon why the Cherubins in the Tabernacle were painted with wings.
+First, they are wise:

+> 2 Samuel 14:17
+> My Lord the king is even as an Angel of God in hearing good and bad.

+They are of great might:

+> 2 Thessalonians 1:7
+> When the Lord Jesus shall shew himself from heaven with his mighty Angels.

+> 2 Samuel 24:17
+> David saw the Angel that smote the people.

+> 2 Kings 19:35
+> The same night the Angel of the Lord went out and smote in the camp of Ashur, an hundred, fourscore, and five thousand.

+They are swift and of great agility:

+> Isaiah 6:6
+> Then flew one of the Seraphims unto me with an hot coal in his hand.

+> Daniel 9:21
+> The man Gabriel whom I had seen before in a vision, came flying and touched me.

+This is the reason why the Cherubims in the Tabernacle were painted with wings.

+They are innumerable:

+> Genesis 32:1
+> Now Jacob went forth on his journey; and the Angels of God met him.

+> Daniel 7:10
+> Thousand thousands ministered unto him, and ten thousand thousands stood before him.

+> Matthew 26:53
-Thirdly, they are innumerable.
-Gen. 32.
-1. *Now Iacob went fourth on his iourney; and the Angels of God met him.* Dan.
-7. 10. *Thouſand thouſands miniſtred vnto him, and tenne thouſand thouſands ſtood before him.* Matth.
-26. 53. *Thinkeſt thou I cannot pray to my Father, and he will giue me more than twelue legions of angels?* Heb.
-12. 22. *To the companie of innumerable angels.*
+> Thinkest thou I cannot pray to my Father, and he will give me more than twelve legions of angels?

-Fourthly, they are in the higheſt heauen, where they euer attend vpon God, and haue ſocietie with him.
-Math.
-18. 10. *In heauen their Angels alwaies behold the face of my Father which is in heauen.* Pſal.
-68. 17. *The chariots of God are twentie thouſand thouſand Angels, and the Lord is among them.* Mark.
-12. 25. *But are as Angels in heauen.*
+> Hebrews 12:22
+> To the company of innumerable angels.

+They are in the highest heaven, where they ever attend upon God, and have society with him:

+> Matthew 18:10
+> In heaven their Angels always behold the face of my Father which is in heaven.

+> Psalm 68:17
+> The chariots of God are twenty thousand thousand Angels, and the Lord is among them.

+> Mark 12:25
+> But are as Angels in heaven.

+That there are degrees of Angels, it is most plain:

+> Colossians 1:16
+> By him were all things created, which are in heaven, and in earth, things visible and invisible: whether they be thrones, or dominions, or principalities, or powers.

+> Romans 8:38
+> Neither angels, nor principalities, nor powers...

+> 1 Thessalonians 4:16
-Fiftly, their degree.
-That there are degrees of Angels, it is moſt plaine.
-Col. 1.
-16. *By him were all things created, which are in heauen, and in earth, things viſible and inuiſible: whether they be thrones, or dominions, or principalities, or powers.* Rom.
-8. 38. *Neither angels, nor principalities, nor powers, &c.* 1.
-Theſſ.
-4. 16. *The Lord ſhall deſcend with the voice of the Archangell, and with the trumpet of God.* But it is not for vs to ſearch who, or how many be of each order; neither ought we curiouſly to inquire how they are diſtinguiſhed, whether in eſſence, gifts, or offices, Col. 2.
-18. *Let no man at his pleaſure beare rule ouer you by humbleneſſe of minde, and worſhipping of Angels, aduancing himſelfe in thoſe things which he neuer ſaw.*
+> The Lord shall descend with the voice of the Archangel, and with the trumpet of God.

+But it is not for us to search who, or how many be of each order; neither ought we curiously to inquire how they are distinguished, whether in essence, gifts, or offices:

+> Colossians 2:18
+Let no man at his pleasure bear rule over you by humbleness of mind, and worshipping of Angels, advancing himself in those things which he never saw.

+Their office is partly to magnify God, and partly to perform his commandments:

+> Psalm 103:20,21
-Sixtly, their office.
-Their office is partly to magnifie God, & partly to performe his commandements.
-Pſal.
-103. 20, 21. *Praiſe the Lord, ye his Angels that excell in ſtrength, that doe his commandement in obeying the voice of his word.
-Praiſe the Lord, all ye his hoſtes, ye his ſeruants that doe his pleaſure.*
+> Praise the Lord, ye his Angels that excel in strength, that do his commandment in obeying the voice of his word.
+Praise the Lord, all ye his hosts, ye his servants that do his pleasure.

-Seauenthly: the eſtabliſhing of ſome Angels in that integritie, in which they were created.
+Finally, the establishing of some Angels in that integrity in which they were created.